The Best Spots for German Food

 In Minneapolis, German roots run deep.
 We’re proud to represent our heritage and we want to have some fun doing it!

 Celebrate your German heritage (or your love for German beer) at the oldest restaurant in downtown Minneapolis!
 Originally started as a place to sell the Gluek family brew, Gluek’s Restaurant was re-opened by Charlie Fransen in 1934 after closing during Prohibition.
 The ownership has now passed through four generations, and stands today as one of the best places to celebrate Oktoberfest in Minneapolis.
-Check out their Oktoberfest celebration from September 21 - October 19, 2017.

 New Bohemia likes to call themselves the “New American Craft Bier Hall.”
 They’ve taken the traditional, German craft bier house and made it their own with unique, modern twists.
 You won’t find any artificial flavorings or nitrates, but you will find high-quality and incredibly tasty meats and other delicacies.
 They offer classic, adventurous, premium and vegan wursts to suite your palate!
 Stick to the basics with a classic wurst or step outside your comfort zone and try alligator, wild boar, rattlesnake or smoked duck.
 Don’t forget about their giant Bavarian pretzels (when we say giant, we mean it!) and great beer list.

 Kramarczuk’s specializes in freshly made European specialties including sausages, breads, pastries and cakes.
 Grab something from their market, or stop into the restaurant for a fabulous meal.
-This is where the locals go when they’re looking for sausage!
+This is where the locals go when they’re looking for some good sausage!